ShAIWhisperer/codebuff-community/README.md

 ## Starting a Project

-Use codebuff to create a new project from a template:
+Use codebuff to create a new project from a template.
+Templates are the names of subdirectories in `/starter-templates` or `/showcase`:
 ```bash
 codebuff --create nextjs my-project
 ```